-Your first appointment will take place either by video technology or face to face.
-Your surgeon or orthopaedic specialist will examine you and will then discuss the nature of your foot or ankle problem.
-If you have tried non-surgical treatments, then you will discuss surgical options if they are appropriate, before agreeing to the surgical procedure involved.
+The Patient Coordination Centre (PCC) will send you a letter detailing the date and time of your initial appointment, which will take place either by video technology or face to face.
+During this appointment, your surgeon or orthopaedic specialist will examine you and will then discuss the nature of your foot and ankle problem.
+If you have tried non-surgical treatments, you will discuss which surgical option is appropriate, before agreeing to the surgical procedure involved.
 Information about surgical risks, benefits, recovery expectations and milestones will be discussed at this time including any walking aids that you will need to use initially, along with information on your overall recovery following your operation.